-- 1. Inside buildings, apply chlordane, dichlorvos, lindane, dieldrin, Diazinon, and most malathion formulations to small areas only (such as baseboards).
+- 1. Inside buildings, apply dichlorvos, Diazinon, and most malathion formulations to small areas only (such as baseboards).
 Do not apply to entire rooms or buildings.
-NOTE: DDT, ronnel (Korlan) and some weak malathion preparations (those containing less than 2% of the chemical) can be applied more safely over a large area.
+Note: Ronnel (Korlan) and some weak malathion preparations (those containing less than 2% of the chemical) can be applied more safely over a large area.
 Safer still are rotenone and pyrethrum preparations providing they do not contain materials more poisonous than methoxychlor and piperonyl butoxide.
-Avoid use of lindane inside buildings if you object to its odor.
-Some malathion formulations also have an odor. - Avoid using any material suggested in this folder around food or where children can get into them.
+Some malathion formulations have a rather bad odor. - Avoid using any material suggested in this folder around food or where children can get into them.
 Do not allow children on insecticide-treated grass until 3 days after applying. - Avoid breathing sprays or dusts.
 A handkerchief fitted to the face will help prevent excessive breathing of these materials.
-However, in cases of undue or long exposure, use suitable protective masks. - If emulsions or concentrated wettable powders are spilled on the skin, wash immediately with soap and water. - 5.
-Do not use insecticides in oil (kerosene) around open flames, electrical wiring, or on asphalt floor coverings.
+However, in cases of undue or long exposure, use suitable protective masks. - 4.
+If emulsions or concentrated wettable powders

+- are spilled on the skin, wash immediately with soap and water. - 5.
+Do not use insecticides around open flames (such as pilot lights), electrical wiring, or on asphalt floor coverings.
 Avoid the use of insecticides which may stain or spot fabrics.
-This warning also applies to pentachlorophenol. - Outdoors, avoid heavy applications to tender flowers and shrubs, especially emulsions.
+This warning also applies to pentachlorophenol. - Outdoors, avoid heavy applications, to tender flowers and shrubs, especially emulsions.
 Read labels to avoid using any material specified as damaging to certain plants. - 7.
 When applying pentachlorophenol: - a.
 Protect the skin on both hands and face.
 Use oil-resistant rubberized gloves and mask when applying this material. - b.
-Have plenty of ventilation. - Avoid using it where its strong odor would be objectionable, especially around food. - d.
+Have plenty of ventilation. - Avoid using it where its strong odor wouldbe objectionable, especially around food. - d.
 Use it for combination dry rot and powderpost beetle or bark beetle control.
 If insect control is your only problem then use one of the other suggested insecticides. - 8.
-Do not apply any insecticide listed in this folder to vegetables and fruits, or to garden soils unless the label or up-to-date Michigan State University Cooperative Extension literature says you can safely do so. - 9.
+Do not apply any insecticide listed in this folder to vegetables and fruits, or to garden soils unless the label or an up-to-date Michigan State University Cooperative Extension literature says you can safely do so. - 9.
 Read the label on the package for each material used.
 Follow the directions.